nathaneastwood/fablore/src/main-story/18-high-seas/the-lost-treasure-of-blackwater-strait.md

 "I don't, but you'd be a fool not to believe in necromancy."
 She kicked over a couple of barrels to reveal a hatch and hauled it open.

 "There it is," Puffin said, her voice hushed in awe.
 Meldrick looked down into the smuggler's hold to see a big, golden disk resting on a mound of coins and jewels.
 The captain reached down and touched the plate reverently, her fingers caressing the edges.
 She was fixated on it, and it was easy to see why: otherworldly arrows, glyphs, and stars were inscribed on its shimmering surface.
-To Meldrick's valuing eyes, it was a genius work of calligraphy and iconography that would fetch an executive's ransom back in Metrix.
+To Meldrick's valuing eyes, it was a genius work of calligraphy and iconography that would fetch an executive's ransom back in Coppertown.
 Upon closer inspection, Meldrick noted the arrows converged upon a seven-pointed star.

 Polly rose to the broken rafters, singing badly.
 "Shiver me timbers, ye found the booty!
 Three cheers fer Cap'n Puffin!"